 How to diagnose the P0339 code

-This is how a skilled automotive technician would diagnose the P0339 code.
-You may need some special tools to fulfil this diagnose guide, but you can check it out to get a clue of how to do it.
-Always connect a car battery charger when you are doing any diagnoses to your vehicle.
-Low voltage can give you false results and even damage your control units.
+This is how an experienced automotive technician would diagnose the P0339 code.
+You may need some special tools to complete this diagnostic procedure, but you can review it to get an idea of how to do it.
+Always connect a car battery charger when performing diagnostics on your vehicle.
+A low voltage can lead to false results and even damage your ECUs.

-- Connect an OBD2 code scanner and verify the trouble code P0339
+- Connect an OBD2 code scanner and check the error code P0339

-- Check the live data for “Engine RPM”, Crank the engine and see if the RPM is raising or not.
-If you get no result you should continue to the next step.
-If you get results, the trouble code may be intermittent and should be tested again when the car is not starting.
+- Check the live data for “engine RPM”, start the engine and see if the speed increases or not.
+If you do not get a result, you should continue with the next step.
+If you get results, the error code may be intermittent and should be tested again if the car does not start.

-- Visually inspect the crankshaft sensor and the trigger wheel.
+- Visually inspect the crankshaft sensor and trigger wheel.
 Unplug the connector and check for corrosion.

-- Measure the Ohms inside the crankshaft position sensor with a multimeter.
-If you get no results = Open circuit inside the sensor.
-Replace Crankshaft position sensor.
-Check the repair manual for the correct Ohm result.
-If you get the correct value, measure the ohms from the engine control unit connector with the sensor connector plugged in.
-If you get no results here you do probably have an open circuit in the wirings.
+- Measure the ohmic values inside the crankshaft position sensor with a multimeter.
+If you get no results, that means there is an open circuit inside the sensor.
+Replace the crankshaft position sensor.
+Check the repair manual for the correct ohm result.
+If you get the correct value, measure the ohmic values from the engine control unit connector with the sensor plugged in.
+If you do not get any results here, you probably have an open circuit in the wires.

-- If the sensor seems ok, check the signal from the sensor with an oscilloscope ( Advanced ).
-Then check the signal at the engine control module connector and check if you get the same results.
-Not the same results = Faulty wirings or shield wire.
+- If the sensor seems to be OK, check the signal from the sensor with an oscilloscope (advanced only).
+Then check the signal on the motor control module connector and see if you get the same results.
+If they’re not the same results, it means you have faulty wiring.

-- If all results are OK and inspected carefully, replace the crankshaft position sensor as it may be an intermittent fault.
-If the sensor got the right distance, replaced and you have checked/measured the wirings and you still get the same trouble code.
-You may have a faulty Engine Control Unit.
+- If all the results are OK and checked carefully, replace the crankshaft position sensor, as it may be an intermittent fault.
+If the sensor has received the correct distance, you have replaced it and checked the wiring, and you still receive the same error code.
+You may have a faulty engine control unit.

 Recommended Tools to Fix P0339